nathanl/authority/README.md

 Your user model (whatever you call it) should `include Authority::UserAbilities`.
 This defines methods like `can_update?(resource)`.
 These methods do nothing but pass the question on to the resource itself.
 For example, `resource.updatable_by?(user)`.

+The list of methods that get defined comes from `config.abilities`.

 ### Models

 In your models, `include Authority::Abilities`.
 This sets up both class-level and instance-level methods like `creatable_by?(user)`, etc.

+The list of methods that get defined comes from `config.abilities`.

 You **could** define those methods yourself on the model, but to keep things organized, we want to put all our authorization logic in authorizer classes.
 Therefore, these methods, too, are pass-through, which delegate to corresponding methods on the model's authorizer.
 For example, the `Rabbit` model would delegate to `RabbitAuthorizer`.